 - Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams. - Flu shots, COVID-19 vaccinations, Hepatitis B vaccinations, and pneumonia vaccinations. - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
 Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call Customer Experience Team before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.) - Chiropractic Services from network providers
+If possible, please call Customer Experience Team before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Medical Specialists (See Chapter 4 for more information) - Acupuncture and Chiropractic Services.